-The final flight of America's last passenger airline 747
+Final flight for last US passenger airline 747

 Marana, Ariz.
-(CNN) — For the first time in 48 years, you can't buy a ticket on a U.S. airline to fly on a Boeing 747.
+(CNN) — For the first time in 48 years, you can't buy a ticket on a US airline to fly on a Boeing 747.

 On Wednesday, Delta Air Lines flight 9771 touched down in Marana, Arizona, an arid boneyard for stored and cannibalized jetliners.
-A 3 hour and 33 minute journey from Atlanta.
-The last of the airline's 16 jumbo Boeing 747-400s flew to a desert retirement, ending operations by U.S. passenger airlines.
+A three hour and 33 minute journey from Atlanta.

+The last of the airline's 16 jumbo Boeing 747-400s flew to a desert retirement, ending operations by US passenger airlines.

 Both Delta and United Airlines have been saying goodbye to the jumbo for months.
 A final domestic revenue flight, a last international trip, a final charter.
 Those last trips became more of a farewell tour than a formal end.
-But Wednesday's departure on ship 6314 was the true grand finale.

-Pan American Airways debuted the enormous two-deck airliner in January 1970 and flights by U.S. passenger airlines have been flying uninterrupted ever since.
+Pan American Airways debuted the enormous two-deck airliner in January 1970 and flights by US passenger airlines have been flying uninterrupted ever since.
 The 747 was a marvel of engineering when it first flew months before the first Moon landing in 1969.

-Earning the moniker "queen of the skies," the 747 was postage stamp famous, an icon of pop culture, and the backdrop of movies, television and a flying emblem of the U.S. Presidency as Air Force One.
+Earning the moniker "queen of the skies," the 747 was postage stamp famous, an icon of pop culture, and the backdrop of movies, television and a flying emblem of the US Presidency as Air Force One.

 "Everybody stands up at the terminal and goes to the glass and they go 'that's a 747'," said Capt.
 Stephen Hanlon, 62, Delta's chief 747 pilot, who was in command of the final flight.